mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 TODO errors

-Error checking TLS connection: Error checking and/or regenerating the certs: There was an error validating certificates for host "xxx:2376": tls: DialWithDialer timed out
+> Error checking TLS connection: Error checking and/or regenerating the certs: There was an error validating certificates for host "xxx:2376": tls: DialWithDialer timed out
-You can attempt to regenerate them using 'docker-machine regenerate-certs [name]'.
+> You can attempt to regenerate them using 'docker-machine regenerate-certs [name]'.
-Be advised that this will trigger a Docker daemon restart which will stop running containers.
+> Be advised that this will trigger a Docker daemon restart which will stop running containers.
+>

-Stored Azure credentials expired.
+> Stored Azure credentials expired.
 Please reauthenticate.
-Error checking TLS connection: Error creating Azure client: Error deleting stale token file: remove ...\xxx.json: The process cannot access the file because it is being used by another process.
+> Error checking TLS connection: Error creating Azure client: Error deleting stale token file: remove ...\xxx.json: The process cannot access the file because it is being used by another process.
+{: .terminal}

 For more options, refer to the [documentation](https://docs.docker.com/machine/drivers/azure/).